 Traditional Kulintang Music is not gamelan music.

 In the latter part of the 20th century, modern music compositions played on traditional kulintang instruments by academics in the northern Philippines were given a newly-coined name: Philippine gamelan music.

 Gamelan music is an ensemble music that is indigenous to the islands of Indonesia.
 Indigenous Philippine kulintang music is not gamelan music, and there is no indigenous Philippine gamelan music.

 Modern “Philippine gamelan” music was imagined and created in academia.
-It is not traditional, and it is not indigenous.
-It does not have the benefit of hundreds of years of refinement, nor is it the music of the Philippine ancestors.
+It does not have the benefit of hundreds of years of refinement, nor is it the music of Philippine ancestors.

 Click on the links below to learn more:

 Archive: The Instruments – brief definitions of the instruments involved in the kulintang ensemble.